One Court Ordered Arrest; one Failure to Appear Arrest - WyoToday.com

 All persons arrested or cited are presumed innocent until convicted in a court of law

 During the past 24 hours ending at 7 a.m.
-Wednesday, March 31, 2021, Five persons were booked into the Fremont County Detention Center in Lander on one drunk driving charge and 12 misdemeanor charges.
+Thursday, April 1, 2021, Five persons were booked into the Fremont County Detention Center in Lander on three drunk driving charges and 15 misdemeanor charges.

 Arrests/Citations 3/22 to 3/24